Complexes of stable $\infty$-categories: Introduction

 Composing such maps then just amounts to the usual matrix multiplication.
-Rule 13) shows how the usual matrix multiplication formula can be categorified, yielding an analogous theory of matrices indexed in each coordinate not by a finite set but by arbitrary \(\infty\)-categories.
+Rule 11) states that these matrices and the matrix multiplication formula can be categorified, yielding an analogous theory of matrices indexed in each coordinate not by a finite set but by arbitrary \(\infty\)-categories.
 These matrices are just a dependent version of bimodules, which by Morita theory encode functors between module categories.

-In \S\ref{subsec:rules-of-categorification} we have already seen how it is conceptually easier to categorify subtraction rather than addition and more generally alternating rather than ordinary sums.
-In the lax additive setting we see a similar feature, expressed in Rule 14), where a convenient ``coordinate change'' yields a much nicer formula for the categorified matrix multiplication when we reparameterize it to use alternating rather than ordinary sums.
-Categorically speaking this reparameterization involves the identification of lax and oplax limits and is therefore only available for certain special indexing categories such as \(\Delta^1\).